Honorary Doctorate of Technology

 - a statement and rationale of 500 words

 The Tributes Committee acknowledges that the nomination process can be time-consuming.
 While the nomination decision must rest with the nominator, we can provide some assistance in preparing the necessary documentation.
-Contact assistant Jenny Yang, VP Advancement Services: 604.432.8423 or Jenny Yang.
+Contact Jenny Yang, Assistant to VP Advancement: 604.432.8423 or Jenny Yang.

 All nominations are treated as confidential.